corda/token-sdk/design/design.md

 val oneMillionDollars = 1_000_000.USD issuedBy ZOE ownedBy RICH
 ```

-The fungible tokens can used to create transactions:
+The fungible tokens can be used to create transactions:

 ```kotlin
 // Couple the dollars with an issuer, in this case ZOE.